Armenia–Cyprus relations

 Foreign relations have reportedly always been strong between Armenia and Cyprus.
 Cyprus has been a supporter of Armenia in its struggle for the recognition of the Armenian genocide, economic stability and the resolution to the Nagorno-Karabakh conflict.
 In return Armenia has been advocating a stable Cyprus after the Turkish invasion in 1974 and supporting a lasting solution to the Cyprus dispute.

 Today relations between Armenia and Cyprus include cooperation in the areas of trade, military, intelligence services, foreign policy and arts.

+Armenia is accredited to Cyprus from its embassy in Athens, Greece and Cyprus has an embassy in Yerevan.